 In 2001, Sutherland landed the biggest role of his career: counter-terrorist agent Jack Bauer on "24."
 The series ran until 2010, and Kiefer reprised his iconic role in "24: Redemption" (2008), a TV movie that aired between the show's sixth and seventh season (due to the fact that the Writers Guild of America strike caused the seventh season to air a year later than originally planned).
 After the show's 8-season run, Jack Bauer returned in 2014 for "24: Live Another Day," a 12-episode limited-run series.

 Sutherland starred on the Fox series "Touch" from 2012 to 2013; it ran for 26 episodes before being canceled.
 Kiefer then moved on to the ABC network in 2016, starring in the political drama "Designated Survivor" which aired 53 episodes during its 3-season run.
 ABC canceled "Designated Survivor" in 2018, but Netflix picked it up for the third season.
 In 2016, the show won a "TV Guide" Award for Most Exciting TV Series and a Critics' Choice Award for Most Exciting New Series.
 Sutherland is set to return to streaming television in 2020 in Quibi's "The Fugitive."

-Real Estate: In 2002, Kiefer bought a converted Silver Lake ironworks foundry for $700,000; the building is 14,400 square feet, and Sutherland turned the downstairs area into a recording studio and co-founded a record label called IronWorks Music.
-He sold the home for $3 million in 2009, and he unloaded his New York City townhouse for $17.5 million in 2012; he paid $8.2 million for the 4,830 square foot home in 2008.
-Kiefer also sold his Santa Ynez Valley ranch for $3.6 million in 2000.
+In 2002, Kiefer bought a converted Silver Lake ironworks foundry for $700,000.
+The building is 14,400 square feet and Sutherland turned the downstairs area into a recording studio where he established a record label called IronWorks Music.
+He sold the home for $3 million in 2009.